June 30, 20251.6 minWomen Go Hunting

 I Still Wear Prada; It’s Just in Camouflage

-Gina Sadowski is a medical professional from Chicago who wore Prada to the office.
+Gina Sadowski is a retired anesthesiologist from Chicago who wore Prada to the office.
 These days her favorite pass time is operating a John Deer tiller and creating food plots for a variety of wildlife in the Minnesota countryside.

 “I spend my weekends planting food for deer and waterfowl,” she said.
 “But I still wear Prada.
 I found a pair of their boots in camo!”

 Gina started hunting when her husband, Steve, took her to a duck blind.
-She has since hunted waterfowl across North America, is working on her wild turkey slam, and has hunted mule deer and other big game species in the US and abroad.
+She has since accomplished the 43 North American waterfowl challenge, is working on her wild turkey slam, and has hunted polar bear, five species of caribou, many species of deer, elk and many more big game species in the US and abroad.
 Last year, she ventured to British Columbia, where she rode horseback 109 miles through the high country.
-Despite saddle bruises, a bucking horse her guide pushed out her way and the challenges of high altitudes, she successfully shot a dandy Shiras moose with Steve as her cheerleader.
-“I never worked so physically hard for something, but it was worth it!” she said.
+Despite saddle bruises, dodging a bucking horse that her guide saved her from being trampled by and the challenges of high altitudes, she successfully shot a dandy Shiras moose with Steve as her cheerleader.

-Her advise to other women hesitating to embrace the hunting lifestyle is, “Get out of your comfort zone, and go for the adventure!”
+Her advice to other women hesitating to embrace the hunting lifestyle is, “Get out of your comfort zone, and go for the adventure, even if it is not so easy!”

 To read Gina’s full story and join the growing community of women who hunt, sign up to receive SCI’s Women Go Hunting Newsletter.
 It’s free and features inspiring stories from women of all walks of life who joined the hunting lifestyle, plus opportunities for women to learn and expand their skills, women-only outdoor events, groups to connect with and gear and tools made for women’s needs in the field.
 Sign up today at safariclub.org/wgh-email-signup.
 Learn more about Women Go Hunting at safariclub.org/get-involved/women-go-hunting.